 Dr. Joshi received his B.Pharm degree in Pharmacy at St. John’s University College of Pharmacy and Allied Health Professions in New York, N.Y.
 Dr. Joshi received his M.D. and M.P.H. at St. George’s University School of Medicine and completed his Neurology Residency at the Beth Israel Medical Center, New York, NY.
 Dr. Joshi then joined the Brigham and Women’s Hospital, John R.Graham Headache Center in Boston, MA for a Fellowship in Headache Medicine, where he was also an Instructor of Neuroscience at the Harvard Medical School.
 He is Board certified in Neurology and Headache Medicine.
 Some of his clinical interests include the trigeminal autonomic cephalalgias such as cluster headaches and migraine with aura in women.
 He is also a member of several professional medical societies including the American Academy of Neurology, the American Headache Society, and the International Headache Society.
 He is actively involved with mentorship and education with his academic societies.
-He is currently an Associate Professor of Clinical Pharmacy Practice at Buffalo University School of Pharmacy and serves as a preceptor for students at the office.
-He has recently joined DENT Neurologic Institute.
+His clinical practice affiliation is with Community Neuroscience Services, Westborough, MA.

 Deborah Reed, MD, FAHS